equinor/terraform-baseline/docs/best-practices/resources.md

 ## Conditional resources

+!!! info
+    Conditional resources refers to the creation of 0 or 1 resources based on a condition.

 - Use the `count` meta-argument to conditionally create resources based on a static value, for example a local or variable of type `string` or `bool`.

     Using a variable of type `string` string is the more extensible approach, as you can add more allowed values down the road: